-While most trees need to be repotted once a year, fast growing plants might need repotting more often.
-Keep in mind, timing of the year is also very important factor.
+While most trees need to be repotted once a year, fast-growing plants might need repotting more often.
+Keep in mind, the timing of the year is also a very important factor.
 For most trees, the best time for repotting is during Spring as the new growth starts to develop.

 Repotting at the wrong time can severely damage the health of the tree.
 Don’t forget to use good quality bonsai soil mix.
-Most of the bonsai that you buy at the mall are sold in POOR quality soil that should be replaced during the first repotting.
+Most of the bonsai that you buy at the mall is sold in poor-quality soil that should be replaced during the first repotting.